EL-OUARDY/alx-low_level_programming/README.md

 # Alx Low Level Programming
 > ### Winter is coming!
-Get started with C programming language and start my journey to become the best software engineer of all times 😁
+Get started with C programming language and start my journey to become the best software engineer of all time 😁
 ## Contact Me
 **Twitter:** https://twitter.com/_ELOUARDY